TedHusted/awake/awake.md/awake.md

 Leto: We have a family in our pod with three offspring.
 Why do they get a spare?
 My parentals just say “Its complicated.”

-Idisi: On Othello and some of the other colonies, family size is not regulated.
-Some offspring may be clones.
-It is difficult to expand the size of Elysium.
-So the colony regulates family size instead.
+Idisi: Some of the colonies do not regulate family size.
+On Othello and Elysium, population control is important.
+We do regulate family size here.
 When a person ascends, we queue another birth.
 Families with one offspring receive priority.
 Siblings help balance Vanir home life.

 Atlas: My sibling is anything but balanced.